 In November 2017, the U.S. government announced that it would place duties ranging from 3% to 14% on Canadian lumber imports.
 Although not as penalizing as announced previously, the duties will still weight heavily on the Canadian forestry industry.
 The federal government immediately released a statement calling the duties "unfair, unwarranted and deeply troubling," and pledging to fight the decision.

 For background: On June 1, 2017, the government announced $867 million in measures to support forest industry workers and communities affected by U.S. measures targeting softwood lumber.
 This was later followed with preliminary anti-dumping duties on Canadian softwood lumber on June 23, 2017.
 See government Backgrounder on Softwood Lumber Action Plan for more information.

 We have been meeting with MPs, Ministers and bureaucrats throughout the federal and provincial governments to discuss your perspective on this important issue.
 We have also been working closely with Global Affairs Canada, and the Canadian Trade Commissioner Service and sharing your feedback directly with government, including by participating in consultations.

 We want to hear from you!

-We are keeping a close eye on how the new deal is implemented, as well as the ongoing tariffs issue, and will inform you of any change along the way.
+We are keeping a close eye on how the new deal is implemented and will inform you of any change along the way.
 We are working hard to ensure that we continue to represent your views on trade with our southern neighbours.

-If your business imports from or exports to the U.S. and you are concerned about NAFTA negotiations or the tariffs, we want to hear your stories!
+If your business imports from or exports to the U.S. and you are concerned about the new agreement, we want to hear your stories!

 Call your CFIB counsellor to let us know how Canada-U.S. trade issues are impacting your business.
 We will sharing your stories and concerns with officials in Canada and the U.S. to urge them to quickly find solutions.
 Our counsellors have also prepared guides for independent businesses on exporting goods and services, and importing into Canada.